-The dataset for the power system is based on a literature review that provides representative values for cost and technical parameters associated with different power technologies of varying vintages: efficiency rates of power plants, load-factors, fixed and variable operation and maintenance costs, refurbishment costs, decommissioning costs, theoretical lifetimes (depending on whether stations have been prolonged or not), etc.5
+The dataset for the power system is based on a literature review providing representative values for cost and technical parameters associated with different power technologies of varying vintages: efficiency rates of power plants, load-factors, fixed and variable operation and maintenance costs, refurbishment costs, decommissioning costs, theoretical lifetimes (depending on whether stations have been prolonged or not), etc.5

 In order to derive realistic projections, the model has been calibrated to actual market data.
-We focused on reproducing the observed yearly generation by fuel, through iterative adjustments of availability and marginal costs, so as to best replicate the French and German power generation mix as given by (RTE, 2011) and Eurelectric (2011).
+We focused on reproducing the observed yearly generation by fuel through iterative adjustments of availability and marginal costs so as to best replicate the French and German power generation mix as given by (RTE, 2011) and Eurelectric (2011).
 Such model calibration is a standard exercise in simulation.
-This constitutes a necessary second-best approach to avoid too much departure of simulation results compared with actual data.
+This is a necessary second-best approach to avoid simulation results departing too much from actual data.
 In particular, as pointed out in previous studies, simulations relying on unadjusted models are likely to generate errors in estimations derived from uncorrected power generation.
-For instance, estimating CO2 emissions based on (simulated) uncorrected power generation can lead to significant bias in abatements estimates due to divergences in utilization of power technologies with varying carbon intensity compared with real world responses under similar conditions (Delarue et al., 2010; Weigt et al., 2013; Solier, 2014).
+For instance, estimating CO_2 emissions based on (simulated) uncorrected power generation can lead to significant bias in abatement estimates due to divergences in the utilization of power technologies with varying carbon intensity compared with real world responses under similar conditions (Delarue et al., 2010; Weigt et al., 2013; Solier, 2014).